kudkudak/Growing-Neural-Gas/README.md

 You can install it as an R package, it is easiest to do it using devtools (of course make sure you download devtools package in the first place).

-Make sure you have boost if you are unix/mac user.
-In ubuntu: `sudo apt-get install libboost-all-dev`

 ```Matlab
 devtools::install_github("kudkudak/Growing-Neural-Gas")
 ```